-- Determine your position on the market and develop improvement strategies
+- Determine your position in the market and develop improvement strategies

 - Explore the expectations of your customers and align your product or service accordingly

-- Perform a SWOT analysis and discover strengths and weaknesses of your business
+- Perform a SWOT analysis and discover the strengths and weaknesses of your business

 - Analyse the sentiment your brand is generating among its customers

-An audit can be performed by an external agency, but if you choose to do it by yourself, this article will provide a comprehensive plan of action.
+An audit can be performed by an external agency, but if you choose to do it by yourself, this article will provide a comprehensive brand audit template.

-Firstly, you have to decide whether you want to perform an internal or external audit or combine both of them.
+Firstly, you have to decide whether you want to perform an internal or external brand audit or combine both of them.
 Of course, integrating them will give you the most extensive view of your company, but it’s also a very time-consuming project.
-You can focus on internal branding components such as your values, culture, and communications or on the external ones, which include your website, SEO, social media, events, PR activities and content marketing.
+Brand audit process can be divided into branding components.

 Create a Framework

-Before you gather data and start the analysis you need to know which aspects of your actions your audit will cover.
+Before you gather data and start the analysis, you need to know which aspects of your actions your brand audit will cover.
 Do you want to focus on internal or external factors?
-Do you want to know how your company’s infrastructure is performing compared to its goals or are you mainly interested how your competitors are doing?
+Do you want to know how your company’s infrastructure is performing compared to its goals or are you mainly interested in how your competitors are doing?

 Examine Web Analytics